dfinity/ICRC/ICRCs/ICRC-30/ICRC-30.md

 1. the `tx.op` field MUST be `"30approve_tokens"`
 2. it MUST contain a field `tx.token_id: Nat`
-3. it MUST contain a field `tx.from: Account`
+3. it CAN contain a field `tx.from_subaccount: blob`
 4. it MUST contain a field `tx.spender: Account`
 5. it CAN contain a field `tx.expires_at: Nat` if set by the user

+> [!NOTE] Can we remove the `from_subaccount` entirely as it is implied by the subaccount the token is held on?
+This applies to all methods

 #### icrc30_approve_collection Block Schema

 1. the `tx.op` field MUST be `"30approve_collection"`
-2. it MUST contain a field `tx.from: Account`
+2. it CAN contain a field `tx.from_subaccount: blob`
 3. it MUST contain a field `tx.spender: Account`
 4. it CAN contain a field `tx.expires_at: Nat` if set by the user